In case of an emergency, contact UK Police

 Additional resources may be found on our Resources page.

 Mutual No Contact Orders (NCOs) are available as a supportive measure.
-To request a No Contact Order or discuss other supportive measures, please make a report, request a meeting, or contact the Title IX Coordinator, Sarah Mudd, directly.
+To request a No Contact Order or discuss other supportive measures, please make a report or call our office at 859-257-8927 to schedule a meeting.

 In the Commonwealth of Kentucky, people who are in or have been in a dating relationship, have been sexually assaulted, or have been stalked can request an Interpersonal Protective Order through their local Circuit Court.
 Individuals seeking an interpersonal or other protective order can review Petition/Motion for Order of Protection procedures with their local Circuit Court.
 Petitions can be filed 24 hours a day daily through the Circuit Court or by contacting local law enforcement.
 Protective Orders are administered and enforced by the Kentucky Court system and local law enforcement.